 Conversions Are What Matters

-The metrics you measure will often determine how your tests and experiments go in the future, and many people make the mistake of measuring the wrong thing.
+The metrics you measure will often determine how your tests and experiments go in the future.
+Not to mention many people make the mistake of measuring the wrong thing.
 The only thing that really matters is your conversion.
 How many people make inquiries that turn into sales?
 Those are the people who matter.
-Though with that said, if you can set up some sort of referral system, then conversions born from your referrals should also matter when you are judging the success of your campaigns.
+If you can set up some sort of referral system, then conversions born from your referrals should also matter when you are judging the success of your campaigns.

 What About Traffic Numbers or Responses?